radius logo

 Valuation Services Director

 The timing of this article coincides with perhaps one of the most unprecedented economic influences in a generation.
-As COVID-19 continues to impact markets across borders, multiple commercial real estate (CRE) sectors and our communities; economists and real estate experts grapple with the economic fallout.
+As COVID-19 continues to impact markets across borders, multiple commercial real estate (CRE) sectors and our communities; economists and real estate experts grapple with the economic impacts.
 Amid the chaos, many are in search of safe havens for their nest eggs, investment portfolios or stash of cash under the mattress.
 At CIVAS we have weekly national webinars and discussions regarding the impact COVID-19 has on commercial real estate across all property types.
 Most discussion on these conference calls is centered on multi-family, retail and hospitality sectors as they seem to be most impacted by current events.
 You may be wondering how this will affect self storage?
 How is this fast-growing sector of CRE fairing?

 To find out more, I had a conversation with Ben Bradley, CEO of Patagon/ Get Space, a national self storage developer, investor and owner.
 His company has built 14 facilities, own 9 currently, have three additional properties under construction, and two others in permitting.